KatLah6/MovementApp/README.md

 This is my first project in python.
 Using python it will help me with my studies and future working life.

-Python has been choose for beinf useful for web development, machine learning, automation, data science.
+Python has been choose for being useful for web development, machine learning, automation, data science.

 Here we will create a Movement Sensor Aplication, using python for coding and Rasperry Pi as the hardware platform